leifan8440/minibot-wow/README.md

 #### In-World (BlackTech)

-- `success = SetCVarEx(name, value)`

-Sets a CVar without system limitation.
+- `SetCameraDistanceMax([distance])`

+Sets the current camera distance maximum.
+If nil, restore original setting.

 - `SetClimbAngle([angle])`

 Sets the engine allowed climb angle, in radian.
 If nil, restore original setting.

-- `SetCameraDistanceMax([distance])`

-Sets the current camera distance maximum.
-If nil, restore original setting.
+- `success = SetCVarEx(name, value)`

+Sets a CVar without system limitation.

 - `SetNameplateDistanceMax([distance])`

 Sets the current nameplate visible distance maximum.
 If nil, restore original setting.

+- `StopFalling()`

+Stops the current falling of the character right now.

+- `EnableFlyingMode(enabled)`

+Enable/Disable flying mode of the character.
+(HINT: DO NOT enable flying while falling or you would get disconnected)

+- `isFlying = IsFlyingModeEnabled()`

+Gets whether flying mode is enabled for the character.

+- `modes = GetNoClipModes()`

+Gets the current no-clip mode flags, which is a sum of:
+0: none
+1: building
+2: static object
+4: dynamic object

+- `SetNoClipModes(modes)`

+Sets the current no-clip mode flags.
+Check the enum above.

 [Back to Top](#home)